saltzm/cgen/README.md

 [Jump to the cooler example](#building-a-class-abstraction)

 # Why?
+C++ template metaprogramming is Turing complete...
+But would you ever really want to write a whole program in it?

 I've been writing almost exclusively in C++ for work since 2015.
 Even after having read several books about C++ best practices, API design, design patterns, and so on, I still bump into parts of the language from time to time that leave me scratching my head, rummaging through StackOverflow, and asking coworkers for help.
 (In the latest case, I was trying and failing to pass a move-only type into a lambda capture for a lambda being passed as a function parameter.
 Turns out it doesn't work with the standard library - you need something like [unique_function](https://naios.github.io/function2/).)
 About a year and a half ago I was reading through the [ZeroMQ docs](http://zguide.zeromq.org/page:all) for fun (they're a good read, actually, written by Pieter Hintjens, one of the contributors), and came across this tidbit:
 >... my preferred language for systems programming is C (upgraded to C99, with a constructor/destructor API model and generic containers).
 There are two reasons I like this modernized C language.
 First, **I'm too weak-minded to learn a big language like C++.
 Life just seems filled with more interesting things to understand.** Second, I find that this specific level of manual control lets me produce better results, faster.